 Licensing

-With the gradual introduction of corporate tax and increased regulatory scrutiny, cryptocurrency mining companies in the UAE must be prepared for changes in tax policy.
-Proper understanding and application of tax and licence requirements will be key to the success and sustainability of the business in this area.
+As corporate income tax is introduced incrementally, and regulations stiffen, cryptocurrency mining companies in the UAE will be ill-advised not to get ready for the shifting sands of tax policy.
+Proper application and understanding of tax and licence requirements will hold the key to success and the sustainability of the business in this area.

 Corporate income tax in UAE